sendgrid/docs/source/User_Guide/Marketing_Campaigns/create-and-manage-unsubscribe-groups.md

 1. Select **Marketing Campaigns** and then click **Unsubscribe Groups**.
 1. Click **Add Unsubscribe Group**.
 1. Add a *Group Name* and *Group Description*.

+{% info %}
+Make sure your Group Names and Group Descriptions are customer-friendly.
+This is what your recipients will see.
+{% endinfo %}

 1. Select the checkbox if you want the Unsubscribe Group to display on the unsubscribe preferences page.
 1. click **Save Unsubscribe Group**.